lindXdeep/AnaliseSorting/README.md

-## Analyzing sorting Algorithms in multi thread.
+# Analyzing sorting Algorithms in multi thread.

-You can use the [editor on GitHub](https://github.com/lindXdeep/AnalyzingSorting/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+That is my program for analyze a algorithms.
+For now, this is a beta version.
+0.1.
+Today it can analyze the sorting algorithms in multi-threaded mode.
+To demonstrate the full functionality of API, so to say "out of the box" -  for that I wrote a file ExampleMain.java.
+You can run it right away.

 ### Markdown